RapTho/vm-hardening-and-setup/ee/README.md

 - [Podman](https://podman.io/) installed on your system
 - Python 3.9 or newer

-## Installing ansible-builder
+## Installing build tools

-To install ansible-builder in a new virtual environment (recommended) using pip
+Install `ansible-builder` in a virtual environment (recommended) using pip

 ```bash
 python3 -m venv ansible-env